 En 1631, Charles de Saint-Étienne de La Tour bâtit ici un poste fortifié sur des terres utilisées traditionnellement par les premiers peuples depuis environ 4000 ans.
 Ce fort devint l'un des premiers comptoirs français pour la traite des fourrures avec les Autochtones de la région.
 Pendant l’absence de la Tour en 1645, son épouse, Françoise-Marie Jacquelin, tenta sans succès de défendre le fort contre leur grand rival, Charles de Menou d'Aulnay.
 Les Français, puis les Britanniques, commercèrent en ce lieu qui allait devenir la ville de Saint John.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Menahkwesk "Saint John" (within shouting distance of this marker); Fort La Tour (within shouting distance of this marker); Fort Howe (approx. 0.4 kilometers away); Dock Street Generating Station (approx. half a kilometer away); Canada’s Original City (approx. 0.6 kilometers away); The Landing of the Loyalists (approx. 0.8 kilometers away); 1 Chipman Hill (approx. 0.8 kilometers away); Scottish Strength (approx. 0.8 kilometers away).
+A different marker also named Fort La Tour (here, next to this marker); Menahkwesk "Saint John" (within shouting distance of this marker); a different marker also named Fort La Tour (within shouting distance of this marker); The Shards of Time (within shouting distance of this marker); The Tides of Fundy (approx. 0.3 kilometers away); The Saint John Harbour Bridge | Le pont du port de Saint John (approx. 0.3 kilometers Fort Howe (approx. 0.4 kilometers away); Saint John – The Working Port (approx. half a kilometer away).
 Touch for a list and map of all markers in Saint John.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Fort La Tour